 The key is to consider your support requests and comments.
 What are users saying?
 Is there an underlying theme?
 Consider what is actually happening in the community and factor that into prioritization.
 Remember; more often than not there is some sort of blindspot.

-Don’t just talk like you do.
+- Analytics: Actually Look At The Data Don’t just talk like you do.
 Act like you do.
-A great way to combat the issue layed out in point four, is to gather, analyze, and leverage data.
+A great way to combat the issue displayed in my last point, is to gather, analyze, and leverage data.

 Let’s use Tesla as an example.
 Elon Musk himself admits that there was some “hubris in adding far too much new technology to the Model X.” He did it cause he was able to.
 However, upon release customer feedback included statements that call the doors “pretty dumb” and “silly”.